-Consumers are influenced by other people more than they realize — or are willing to admit.
+The concept of social proof demonstrates that consumers are influenced by other people more than they realize or are willing to admit.

-First coined by Robert Cialdini in Influence, social proof (sometimes called informational social influence) is often described as a psychological and social phenomenon in which people assume the actions of others in order to best reflect what is considered correct behavior for any given situation.
+First coined by Robert Cialdini in his psychology book Influence, social proof — sometimes called informational social influence — is often described as a psychological and social phenomenon in which people assume the actions of others in order to best reflect what is considered correct behavior for any given situation.

 Online Reviews as Social Proof

 In today’s social media age, online reviews have emerged as one of the most potent forms of social proof.